awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

   ```

 **Note**
 The [restore\-db\-cluster\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-to-point-in-time.html) AWS CLI command only restores the DB cluster, not the DB instances for that DB cluster\.
-You must invoke the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command to create DB instances for the restored DB cluster, specifying the identifier of the restored DB cluster in `--db-instance-identifier`\.
+You must invoke the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command to create DB instances for the restored DB cluster, specifying the identifier of the restored DB cluster in `--db-cluster-identifier`\.
 You can create DB instances only after the `restore-db-cluster-to-point-in-time` command has completed and the DB cluster is available\.

 ## Cross\-Account Cloning<a name="Aurora.Managing.Clone.Cross-Account"></a>